syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 Earlier you looked at the Golang representation of the CRD.
 Return to the `Code editor` tab and view this file again by navigating to `api/v1beta1/website_types.go`.

-In this CRD there is currently an optional field called `foo` but now we will replace that with a more useful, and required, field called `imageTag`.
+In this CRD there is an optional field called `foo`.
+Now we will replace that with a more useful, and required, field called `imageTag`.

 Below is the code for this field, use this in the place of the existing `foo` field and comment (lines 31 and 32):